There are a number of ways that people ended up with the surname Warland:

 Isle of Wight Walerans

-As noted on the Isle of White page on this site, the Isle of Wight Record Office holds a series of records relating to the Warland family on the island from 1617.
+As noted on the Isle of Wight page on this site, the Isle of Wight Record Office holds a series of records relating to the Warland family on the island from 1617.
 These are recorded under the series 'JER/BAR - Barrington/Simeon Families of Swainston' > 'JER/BAR/3 - Swainston Estate' > Shalfleet Parsonage, Warlands, Mainland Properties, Family Papers, Other Properties, Miscellaneous'.

-According to the source on the Isle of White page, for nearly three centuries from the 1100s, the Trenchard family held Shalfleet in chief.
+According to the source on the Isle of Wight page, for nearly three centuries from the 1100s, the Trenchard family held Shalfleet in chief.
 In the 13th century, the Trenchard family acquired more land.
 A portion of it was granted by Waleran Trenchard to one Ralph Bardolf, who sold it to Amice wife of the sixth Earl of Devon; she in about 1250 gave it to Breamore Priory to be held by them.
 Thus two separate manors were evolved, one the Trenchard Manor and the other that held by Breamore Priory; the overlordship of both belonged to the lords of Christchurch.(Source: https://www.wikitree.com/wiki/Trenchard-40)

 As noted on the page, the land that was originally known as 'Waleran's Land', became known as 'Walrond's Land', and by 1837 became known as 'Warland's lands and farm'.